norayr/home_sweet_home/scripts/gif/readme.md

-functins to make animations from file lists, or generate those lists.
+functions to make animations from file lists, or generate those lists.

 using
 ====